 The ambiance was weird.
 The first half-hour I spent there, the music was 80’s hard rock, but then suddenly switched to Mexican something or other.
 All the TVs had SkySports, which was showing men’s figure skating of all things.
 Four of the five taps were Dos Equis, and no Guinness to be seen anywhere.
 It wasn’t a typical Irish pub feel.
 Also, in most Irish pubs I’ve visited anywhere I’ve traveled, there are usually a substantial number of English speakers, including almost everyone behind the bar.
 In this place, no one was speaking English when I arrived.
 No problem.
 I got to practice a little Spanish ordering and mostly listening to others.

 The thing about a ridiculously cheap beer is that it lowers the barrier to ordering another one.
 Which I did.
 After the second one, though, I knew I’d reached my limit.
-I settled the tab, which with a customary tip with still under $6 U.S., and walked back to the residence.
+I settled the tab, which with a customary tip was still under $6 U.S., and walked back to the residence.
 When I got there, I made myself dinner, which after 48 hours of generally overeating was a cup of instant noodles.
 As a dessert, I ate a pingüino I’d bought earlier in the day at a supermarket bakery, after which I relaxed in our common area with a coffee.

 While I was still finishing my coffee, about 8 pm, one of my housemates — another American, but quite a bit younger than me — walked through the common area, spotted me, and asked me if I wanted to go grab dinner with him.
 I told him I’d already eaten but that I’d join him and have a drink.
 I didn’t ask him where we were going, but after we were already partway there he said we were heading the same Irish pub I had just left a couple hours earlier.
 So what did I order?
 You guessed it, I got the happy hour special again.
 Apparently they consider it happy hour up until the kitchen closes.